oyeluckydps/arc_prize/pythonProject/llm/instructions.md

 # 2 - INSTRUCTION FOR THE JOB

-1. Move the chat_with_gemini function to a new file in the CWD.
-2. Create the mode and chat_session in the analyze_images function and pass it to chat_with_gemini as an argument.
-3. You do not need to create a temporary image file.
-You can directly pass the image to GEMINI using chat_session.send_message(iamge).
-4. Make the appropriate changes to all the files.
+1. A custom gemini model is put in the ./connectors/gemini.py file.
+Instead of using the google.generativeai as genai library, use the connectors/gemini.py file to upload the images and chat with gemini and use the model to generate the output.
+Replace all the code such that the agent can use the gemini model to generate the output.

 # 3 - CONCLUDING INSTRUCTIONS